anicrob/daily-planner-5/README.md

 # Workday Scheduler

+(Note: links are at the bottom of README)
 ## Description
 This application allows you to keep track of what you plan to work on each work hour.